aws-samples/aws-alexa-workshop-smarthome/docs/bind-device.md

 1. Refresh the page to check if the button's status has changed to **Unbind**

-1. Go to DynamoDB Console to check the item in table
+1. Go to [DynamoDB Console](https://console.aws.amazon.com/dynamodb/home?region=us-east-1) to check the item in table named 'Device-xxxxxxx'.

 The above could be one of the ways to create relationship between devices and users.
 Alexa does not have requirement for this.
 It is your own responsibility to design